zulip/zulip/docs/bots-guide.md

 * message - a dictionary describing a Zulip message

-* client - used to interact with the server, e.g. to send a message
+* bot_handler - used to interact with the server, e.g. to send a message

 * state_handler - used to save states/information of the bot **beta**
     * use `state_handler.set_state(state)` to set a state (any object)